CS-6381/FinalProject/Messaging Systems & Message Queues/Apache Flink/README.md

     ```
     mprof run flink_actor.py {input_file_name} {size} {test_number}
     ```
-- followed by `mprof plot` in the same directory as running the command to see a visualization
+- followed by `mprof plot` in the same directory as `flink_actor.py` to see a visualization

 #### CPU Usage